seqscope/NovaScope/docs/fulldoc/rules/sbcd2chip.md

 ### (1) Per-Chip Spatial Barcode Map

-**Description**: This is a compressed, tab-delimited file mapping barcodes to global spatial coordinates on the chip, with duplicate barcodes removed.
+**Description**: This is a compressed, tab-delimited file mapping spatial barcodes to global spatial coordinates on the chip, with duplicate barcodes removed.
 Note that only one spatial barcode map is produced for a chip, both lane ID and tile ID are set to `1`.

 **File Naming Convention**: `1_1.sbcds.sorted.tsv.gz`